-People who never seem to make it to work on time are often chided as being rude and self-centered.
-But a closer inspection of the personality traits that belie this bad habit sheds a positive—even enviable—light on repeatedly leaving your friends and family members waiting for your arrival.
+People who never seem to get anywhere on time are often chided as being rude and self-centered.
+But a closer inspection of the qualities that belie this bad habit sheds a positive—even flattering—light on repeatedly leaving your friends, colleagues, and family members waiting for your arrival.
 In fact, continually showing up late to professional meetings, social outings, and random obligations may be correlated with traits of successful people.

-As pointed out by Business Insider’s Sabrina Hoffman and John Stanley Hunter, having a somewhat disconnected sense of time can be linked to optimism, a type B personality, and a tendency to multitask both at home and at the office—all arguably positive traits.
-Here’s their logic:
+As pointed out by Business Insider’s Sabrina Hoffman and John Stanley Hunter, having an inexact sense of time can be linked to optimism, a type B personality, and a tendency to multitask at home and at the office—all arguably positive traits that lead to successful personal lives and careers.

-Hoffman and Hunter write that optimists tend to believe they have more time on their hands than they actually do, causing them to move somewhat leisurely through life.
+Hoffman and Hunter write that optimists tend to believe they have more time on their hands than they do, causing them to move somewhat leisurely through life.
 This idea is closely related to the popular “planning fallacy” often used by psychologists to explain chronic lateness.
 Simply put, this theory holds that people consistently underestimate how long a task will take, leading them to a life of lateness.
-While the link between the two may be a bit of a stretch, it’s a refreshingly positive take on a habit that’s so demonized within our popular culture.
+While the link between optimism and lateness may be a bit of a stretch, it’s a refreshingly positive take on a habit that’s so demonized within our culture.

 While Hoffman and Hunter’s assertions fall slightly short of scientific, they do make some good points.
 A tendency to look at the bigger picture rather than getting caught up in the minutiae of everyday life is what entrepreneurs, thought leaders, and artistic visionaries are made of.
 So what if you miss an appointment here and there?